Wi-Fi Direct: Technical description

-Wi-Fi Direct essentially embeds a software access point ("Soft AP"), into any device that must support Direct.
+Wi-Fi Direct essentially embeds a software access point ("Soft AP") into any device that must support Direct.
 The soft AP provides a version of Wi-Fi Protected Setup with its push-button or PIN-based setup.

 When a device enters the range of the Wi-Fi Direct host, it can connect to it, and then gather setup information using a Protected Setup-style transfer.
 Connection and setup is so simplified that it may replace Bluetooth in some situations.

 Soft APs can be as simple or as complex as the role requires.
 A digital picture frame might provide only the most basic services needed to allow digital cameras to connect and upload images.
-A smart phone that allows data tethering might run a more complex soft AP that adds the ability to bridge to the Internet.
+A smart phone that allows data tethering might run a more complex soft AP that adds the ability to route to the Internet.
 The standard also includes WPA2 security and features to control access within corporate networks.
 Wi-Fi Direct-certified devices can connect one-to-one or one-to-many and not all connected products need to be Wi-Fi Direct-certified.
 One Wi-Fi Direct enabled device can connect to legacy Wi-Fi certified devices.

 The Wi-Fi Direct certification program is developed and administered by the Wi-Fi Alliance, the industry group that owns the "Wi-Fi" trademark.
 The specification is available for purchase from the Wi-Fi Alliance.